HarshadNarayane/Gridx/Module---TitleBar.md

 The module called **TitleBar** adds a title to the top of the table.
 The text of the title is provided by the `label` attribute.
+This module has been deprecated by the `Bar` module.
 Be sure and AMD load the module called `gridx/modules/TitleBar`.

 <pre>